ddella/OpenSSL/ECC Certificate Chain/README.md

 -rw-r--r--     968 01 Jan 00:00 server-csr.pem
 -rw-------     302 01 Jan 00:00 server-key.pem
 ```
+## Generate certificates
+I made a small `quick and dirty` script to generate certificates for testing purposes only.
+This script assume to many things starting by the file naming convention.
+It assumes you followed this procedure to create your certificate chain.
+The script to generate standard TLS server certificates is on my Gist [here](https://gist.github.com/ddella/a2296ec756d28574caaed9ae62285b89).
 ***
 ## License
 This project is licensed under the [MIT license](/LICENSE).